Thanksgiving cactus is a very popular blooming plant around the holidays, and it’s easier to care for than you might think.

 Their long arching branches are made up of segmented, leaf-like pads.
 Each pad has edges that are toothed, or claw-like, giving them one of their common names, “crab cactus”.

 If yours has smooth leaves instead, then it’s a Christmas cactus, and here’s how to care for it.

 A mature specimen can grow between 12-24” tall, and they can live in pots or gardens for decades given the proper care.

 Related Post: How To Care For A Holiday Cactus Plus Growing Tips

 Flowers & Bloom Time

-They earned their other common names Thanksgiving or November cactus because of the timing of the blooms.
+In fact, that’s how they earned their other common names “Thanksgiving” or “November” cactus, because of the timing of the blooms.

 During the late fall, tubular flowers with beautiful spreading petals open up at the end of the branches.

 Depending on the variety, they come in a range of colors including pink, magenta, red, orange, yellow, white, or even bi-colored.